Warner Bros. Channels Their Inner Professor Umbridge, Cracking Down On Harry Potter Fans

-Since the release of Harry Potter and the Philosopher’s Stone was first released in 1997, the Wizarding World franchise has been delighting kids and adults from all over the world.
+Since Harry Potter and the Philosopher’s Stone was first released in 1997, the Wizarding World franchise has been delighting kids and adults from all over the world.
 Even though the book series wrapped up over a decade ago, there’s been a steady release of films, video games, and other media to keep fans engaged, not to mention The Wizarding World of Harry Potter theme parks.

 Unfortunately, for all the delight and wonder that the franchise has brought us, it seems like Warner Bros. is keen on stomping out the magic for some.
-As reported by The Guardian, the entertainment giant has been cracking down on Harry Potter themed fan festivals, which have, for the most part, been held without any issue in years past.
+As reported by The Guardian, the entertainment giant has been cracking down on Harry Potter-themed fan festivals, which have, for the most part, been held without any issue in years past.

 The latest victim of Warner Bros. tirade?
 An annual Potter-themed festival held in idyllic Chestnut Hill suburb of Philadelphia.
 Chestnut Hill’s business district director, Philip Dawson, was contacted by Warner Bros. last month, who outlined the guidelines and restrictions that the event had to abide by.
 The new rules prevented any use of places, names, or objects from the Harry Potter films and books, shuttering any plans for meet-and-greets with characters to Defense Against the Dark Arts classes.